Non-Euclidean geometry and games

 - Four-dimensional games.
 Some people may think of these games as non-Euclidean, because four spatial dimensions would not fit in our three-dimensional world.
 However, a world which works just like our old three-dimensional Euclidean space, except that it has more dimensions, is still definitely Euclidean (according to definition).
 It is of course possible to have a four-dimensional non-Euclidean space, but at the time of writing, it appears that no game tried to implement this.

-- Non-Euclidean Worlds engine — this video starts with Circle Limit by M. C. Escher, which is indeed based on non-Euclidean (hyperbolic) geometry.
+- CodeParade has created a viral video Non-Euclidean Worlds engine — this starts with Circle Limit by M. C. Escher, which is indeed based on non-Euclidean (hyperbolic) geometry.
 However, the most of the video presents a plain old affine manifold with boundary.
+The later Hyperbolica dev blogs of course use non-Euclidean geometry, and are the most visually polished ones (Non-Euclidean geometry explained and Spherical geometry is stranger than hyperbolic).

 Thanks to Henry Segerman for suggesting improvements, and to all the developers who try to create these mindbending geometric experiences!